cgonyeo/presentations/vim/vim.md

 - `Ctrl` + `w` and then `hjkl` will move between the splits
 - `:e` is "edit a file".
 Type in `:e path/to/file` in a split and it'll open the file there.

+## Edit remote file

+If you have ssh access to a machine you can do:

+`vim scp://username@machine/path/to/file`

+Kudos to Ethan House for showing me this